 A martini made with a rinse means the glass is first chilled and swirled with about a tablespoon of dry vermouth.
 Next, the vermouth is discarded and then chilled gin is added to the glass.
 It scents the martini without a strong flavor of vermouth.

 We all know James Bond prefers his martinis shaken – but what difference does that make?
-Shaking the ingredients in a cocktail shaker aerates and mixes the liquor, thoroughly chilling it and creating a frothier drink.
+Shaking the ingredients in a cocktail shaker aerates and mixes the liquor, thoroughly chilling it and creating a frothier drink before straining into a glass.
 This method also dilutes the liquor more than stirring it.
 In addition, stirring the martini in a beaker creates a much more smooth, silky cocktail.

 Martini glasses are their own section of glassware with dramatic sloped sides.
 My favorite cocktail glasses are Waterford crystal glasses or this less expensive crystal version.
-The Italian version of martini glasses are more similar to small espresso cups on a delicate glass stem while coupe glasses are much wider and shallow.
+The Italian version of martini glasses are more similar to small espresso cups on a delicate glass stem while a coupe glass is much wider and more shallow.